Frequently Asked Questions

 Cancellations must be requested in writing.
 Up to 2 weeks prior to the start of a camp session, refunds are granted less a $50 processing fee.
 After the start of a camp session, prorated refunds less the $50 processing fee are granted with valid medical documentation only.

-In addition to the daily Mason Covid Health Check, answers to the registration questions online is all we need.
+The answers provided to the registration questions online are all we need.
 Please call us if you need to change or add any information about your child.